techworkersco/twc-site-berlin/_events/ccc-camp-2023.md

 ### Closing party

-We'll be closing down our camp presence Friday Night with a party @ the Komona geodesic dome.
+We'll be closing down our camp presence Friday Night (18 August 2023) with a party @ the Komona geodesic dome.
 Kommt vorbei!